rust-lang/cargo/src/doc/src/reference/environment-variables.md

 * `OUT_DIR` --- If the package has a build script, this is set to the folder where the build script should place its output.
 See below for more information.
               (Only set during compilation.)
+* `TARGET` --- the target triple that is being compiled for.
+Native code should be compiled for this triple.
+See the [Target Triple] description for more information.
+(Only set during compilation.)
 * `CARGO_BIN_EXE_<name>` --- The absolute path to a binary target's executable.
   This is only set when building an [integration test] or benchmark.
 This may be used with the [`env` macro] to find the executable to run for testing